CrowdStrike/foundry-sample-collections-toolkit/SUPPORT.md

 ### Support Escalation

-`foundry-sample-collections` is an open source project, not a CrowdStrike product.
+`foundry-sample-collections-toolkit` is an open source project, not a CrowdStrike product.
 As such, it carries no formal support, expressed or implied.

 #### Confidentiality